Catalog Year: 2018-2019

 A survey of the key thinkers, issues and movements that shaped Christian thought in the twentieth century.
 The course studies the rise of Protestant liberalism, the Neo-Orthodox reaction (e.g. Karl Barth) and the contemporary proliferation of different types of theology such as liberationist, feminist, process, evangelical, and Asian.

 Topics such as God, sin, salvation, morality, meaning, and truth are examined in light of the interdisciplinary field known as cognitive linguistics.
 Students are first introduced to the key ideas of cognitive linguistics such as embodied cognition, image schemas, radial categories, conceptual metaphors, and cultural frames.
 This approach to human cognition is then applied to biblical and theological concepts.

 The study of philosophical issues and questions related to religious belief, language, and worldview, with particular attention to classical and/or contemporary arguments regarding the relationship of faith and reason.
 Topics may include arguments of existence of God, the problem of evil, the nature and epistemic value of religious experience, and the implications of pluralism for rational religious commitment.
 Cross-listed as PHIL 370.
-Prerequisite: a previous course in philosophy or consent of instructor
+Prerequisite: a previous course in philosophy or religious studies, or consent of instructor

 In the twentieth century a form of philosophy emerged called “process philosophy.”
 Influenced by the philosophy of Alfred North Whitehead, it sees the whole world as a dynamic process of becoming, emphasizing that all living beings are dependent on all others, and that even God is “in process” along with the world.
 This course introduces students to the philosophy of Whitehead and its religious expressions, with special focus on Christian process theology.
 The course also includes ways process philosophy is being applied to contemporary social issues.